-The kids were eager to get started so they quickly found the line drawing and slid it into the first spot.
+The kids were eager to get started, so they quickly found the line drawing and slid it into the first spot.

-Then they found the matching piece and placed that in the next spot on our puzzle.
+Then, they found the matching piece and placed that in the next spot on our puzzle.

-Viola!
+Voila!
 It was a match.